 “The Nexus Approach to environmental resources management examines the interrelatedness and interdependencies of environmental resources and their transitions and fluxes across spatial scales and between compartments.
-Instead of just looking at individual components, the functioning, productivity, and management of a complex system is taken into consideration.”
+Instead of just looking at individual components, the functioning, productivity, and management of a complex system are taken into consideration.”

 The term “Nexus” in Latin describes the act of tying together or something which binds.
-In connection with environmental resource management, the term nexus was introduced for the first time during the 1980s, notably in a project by the UN University (Food-Energy Nexus programme, (Sachs and Silk 1990)).
+In connection with environmental resource management, the term nexus was introduced for the first time during the 1980s, notably in a project by the UN University (Food-Energy Nexus programme, Sachs and Silk 1990).
 Yet the Nexus Approach only gained prominence in international academia and policy circles in the lead-up to the Bonn2011 conference on the “Water, Energy and Food Security Nexus”.
-The conference argued that such an approach can result in improved water, energy, and food security by integrating “management and governance across sectors and scales”, reducing trade-offs, and building synergies, overall promoting sustainability and a transition to green economy (Hoff 2011).
+The conference argued that such an approach can result in improved water, energy, and food security by integrating “management and governance across sectors and scales”, reducing trade-offs, and building synergies, overall promoting sustainability and a transition to a green economy (Hoff 2011).
 The interdependencies of water, energy and food can be visualised as follows:

-UNU-FLORES is a direct response to the nexus initiative, striving for an integrative approach to the management of water, soil, waste, and other resources (closely related to the water, energy, and food security nexus, see above).
+UNU-FLORES is a direct response to the nexus initiative, striving for an integrative approach to the management of water, soil, waste, and other resources (closely related to the Water-Energy-Food security nexus, see above).
 An asset of the institute is its integration into the research environment in Dresden and Saxony as well as its strategic positioning within the thematic areas of the UN University.